 Trusts have been used inside of Wills for many, many years.
 The rules changed in March 2006 and the use of the ‘2 year' discretionary trust has opened significant doors for planning powerful and ‘flexible' Wills.

-Trusts and taxation of trusts need a whole page all on their own for a decent introduction to the topic, however what we can share with you, is that a trust is one of the few devices recognised within the legal system that provides a mechanism to allow the concept of ‘Own Nothing Control Everything (ONCE – did you see what we did there?) to be explored and utilised to it's core.
+A trust is one of the few devices recognised within the legal system that provides a mechanism to allow the concept of ‘Own Nothing Control Everything' (ONCE – did you see what we did there?) to be explored and utilised to its core.

 What Can You Put Into A Trust?